CoinCeylon/Mintara/README.md

 ## 🚀 Quick Start

 1. **Create & register:** Navigate to the frontend web app and register by providing your Cardano wallet and credentials.
+Make sure your backend server is running.
 2. **Find your user ID:** After logging in, your dashboard will display your unique user ID.
 You will need this for the game.
 3. **Start the game:** When you open the game, it will prompt you for an ID—enter the user ID from your dashboard.

 ### Prerequisites

 - Node.js 18+
-- Git
 - Cardano wallet (Eternl)
 - Godot Engine 4.3 (for game development only)